 "The Time Machine"

-The scene in which large chunks of the moon fell from the sky previously included shots of New York being devastated.
+In this 2002 sci-fi movie starring Guy Pearce, a scene in which large chunks of the moon fell from the sky previously included shots of New York being devastated.

 "The Bourne Identity"

 After 9/11, producers had director Doug Liman do reshoots on the 2002 thriller (one of many rounds the film underwent in its troubled production) that would serve to paint the CIA in a less villainous light, though these scenes were not used.

 In the opening credits prior to 9/11, the World Trade Center could be seen in Tony's rearview mirror, and after 9/11 that shot was altered to remove the towers.